cochlearai/sense-sdk-android/README.md

 cochl.init(getApplicationContext(), sdkKey);

 // Use the model you want to predict on.
 The model in the sample code
-// below is our event model.
-final Model model = cochl.getModel("event");
+// below is our human interaction model. final Model model = cochl.getModel("human-interaction");
 model.addInput(record);

 // Set the callback function that is called after prediction is done